-TABLE A2 - SCHEDULE 2 - SIX MONTLY - SELF CONTAINED EMERGENCY LUMINAIRES AND EXIT SIGNS ltem No. ltem Action required and pass/fail requirement 2.1 Emergency luminaire, exit and directional signs INSPECT each emergency luminaire or exit sign.
+TABLE A2 - SCHEDULE 2 - SIX MONTLY - SELF CONTAINED EMERGENCY LUMINAIRES AND EXIT SIGNS ltem No. Item Action required and pass/fail requirement Inspection only (green), activity required (red) 2.1 Emergency luminaire, exit and directional signs INSPECT each emergency luminaire or exit sign.
 Record if it is functioning, i.e. operating as required.
-2.2 Emergency luminaire, exit and directional signs- Condition CHECK each emergency luminaire or exit sign is free from significant damage, deterioration, contamination or other condition that is likely to function.
+2.2 Emergency luminaire, exit and directional signs- Condition CHECK each emergency luminaire or exit sign is free from significant damage, deterioration, contamination or other condition that is likely to adversely affect its function.
 Record outcome, e.g. noted, replaced, cleaned.
 See Notes 1 and 2.
 2.3 Exit and directional signs-Direction to required exit INSPECT each emergency exit and directional sign.
-Confirm the sign is directing traffic correctly in accordance with the approved design 2.4 Exit and directional signs-Sensors or other controls INSPECT each emergency exit and directional sign, (i.e. internally illuminated, dual function or low luminance-theatre exits or externally illu are not on a sensor or time controlled circuit.
+Confirm the sign is directing traffic correctly in accordance with the approved design 2.4 Exit and directional signs-Sensors or other controls INSPECT each emergency exit and directional sign, (i.e. internally illuminated, dual function or low luminance-theatre exits or externally illuminated exit signs) are not on a sensor or time controlled circuit.
 2.5 Requirements for exit signs CHECK all exit signs for correct situational use in accordance with the baseline data.
-Record a pass if all exit signs are suitable for situational u NOTE: Each type of exit sign (internally illuminated, low luminance or externally illuminated) has distinct applications.
+Record a pass if all exit signs are suitable for situational use.
+NOTE: Each type of exit sign (internally illuminated, low luminance or externally illuminated) has distinct applications.
 2.6 Automatic test systems, control and indicating equipment - Condition INSPECT control and indicating equipment for any condition for that could adversely affect its operation.
 See Note 3.
-2.7 Emergency luminaire and exit signs-Initiate duration test INITIATE the operation of each emergency luminaire and exit sign by simulating the loss of primary power using the designated test facility, v automatic, manual, circuit breaker or fuse.
+2.7 Emergency luminaire and exit signs-Initiate duration test INITIATE the operation of each emergency luminaire and exit sign by simulating the loss of primary power using the designated test facility, which may be automatic, manual, circuit breaker or fuse.
 2.8 Emergency luminaire and exit signs INSPECT each emergency luminaire or exit sign for the required duration.
 Record the pass/fail result for each fitting.
-(The record may be via s automatic or manual methods.)
+(The record may be via self-test indication, automatic or manual methods.)
 2.9 Defined service life CHECK the logbook and baseline data for any emergency luminaire, exit sign or component with a defined service life.
-Record each item that defined service life or is due for replacement before the next scheduled maintenance activity.
+Record each item that has exceeded the defined service life or is due for replacement before the next scheduled maintenance activity.
 2.10 Check each initiated discharge system is reverted to normal operation INSPECT each automatic or manual discharge test facility and ensure it has been returned to normal operation 2.11 Check externally illuminated exit sign.
 Greater than 200 lx is required on face MEASURE illumination on face of any externally illuminated (i.e. image on wail) exit sign, Record measured result.
-Record higher than 100 b than 200 lx.
+Record higher than 100 lx.Pass if greater than 200 lx.

-1. Refer to Schedule 5 for information on cleaning.

-2. Conditions affecting exit signs include any aspect that may affect the visibility of an exit sign.
+- 1. Refer to Schedule 5 for information on cleaning. - 2.
+Conditions affecting exit signs include any aspect that may affect the visibility of an exit sign.
 Specular reflectance on the face of an exit sign may reduce sign readability at certain viewing angles.
 This should be considered by installers and in maintenance.
-For example, a window or bright light may be reflected in the face of an exit sign such that it is difficult to read.

-3. Refer to Appendix F for guidance on computer system maintenance for automatic test systems.
+For example, a window or bright light may be reflected in the face of an exit sign such that it is difficult to read. - 3.
+Refer to Appendix F for guidance on computer system maintenance for automatic test systems.